 This image shows a request packet for the final ‘Remove’ step.
 Now, if this step is skipped, the file would be stored on the server and can be accessed for OpenCart RCE.
 However, there is a minor setback here, the direct access to our file is not possible as OpenCart by default concatenates the folder name with 10 random numbers.
 This is a security measure of OpenCart which is used to block direct access to its folders.
 However, we shall now see how to bypass this and obtain the complete folder name.

 Need professional help in cleanup after OpenCart hacked?
-Drop us a message on the chat widget, and we’d be happy to help you.
-Clean my Opencart store now.
+Drop us a message on the chat widget or contact us, and we’d be happy to help you.

 Bypassing the Roadblock